ChrisCummins/msc-thesis/docs/Log.md

 * Look up GPU courses at Edinburgh.
 * Look up Compiler Techniques lecture notes.
 * Read through EaC (the entire second half is examinable).

+## Tuesday 3rd

+#### Graph colouring

+Graph colouring is a special case of graph labelling, such that no two adjacent vertices/edges share the same colour (vertex colouring or edge colouring).

+#### Deterministic finite automaton (DFA)

+A FSM is a DFA if:

+* each of its transitions is uniquely determined by its source state and input symbol, and
+* reading an input symbols is required for each state transition.

+A nondeterministic finit auotomaton (NFA) doesn't obey these restrictions.
+Every DFA is also an NFA.